-This Coconut Cream Cake with Cream Cheese Frosting is a delicious, moist cake with two cake layers covered in a silky smooth frosting.
-If you are looking for an amazing homemade cake to impress with then look no further!
+This Coconut Cream Cake with Cream Cheese Frosting is a moist layer cake covered in a delicious coconut frosting.
+If you are looking for a homemade cake to impress with then look no further!

 I’m back from our Spring Break adventure and so excited to share this TO-DIE-FOR Coconut Cream Cake with Coconut Cream Cheese Frosting!
 This stuff is what cake-loving dreams are made of.
 My dreams, anyway.
 It’s by far the best scratch cake I have ever made.
 The flavor of coconut is utter perfection, and it is so moist and amazing.
 Seriously, you all need to make this cake!